|Nutritional Guidelines (per serving)|

 These hamburger steaks are finished with a simple butter and red wine sauce, taking them from ordinary to extraordinary.

 The sauce for the hamburger steaks is made with butter which makes it less heavy than the typical gravy or creamy sauce.
 If you prefer gravy, use a prepared gravy or make a simple pan gravy with drippings and beef stock.
-See the tips for a simple gravy recipe and preparation instructions.

 - 2 pounds lean ground beef